Did you know you are supposed to be cleaning a washing machine?

 Step #6 Allow the washer to fill up the rest of the way.
 Close the lid and let the cycle begin.

-Step #7 After about 10minutes, open the lid,s topping the cycle, and, use the measuring cup to measure 1 cup (8 oz.) of the baking soda and add to the machine.
+Step #7 After about 10minutes, open the lid, stop the cycle, and use the measuring cup to measure 1 cup (8 oz.) of the baking soda and add to the machine.
 Close the lid continuing its cycle.
 Total: 1 cup of baking soda.

-Step #8 Let it run it for about 10 more minutes.
+Step #8 Let it run for about ten more minutes.
 Then open the lid, stopping the cycle.
 Allow the water to sit there and soak for 25-35 minutes.

-Step # 9 Shut the lid, restarting the cycle, and allow it to cycle all the way through until it is completely done washing.
+Step # 9 Shut the lid, restart the cycle, and allow it to cycle all the way through until it is wholly done washing.

 Step #10 Once done: REPEAT ALL THE ABOVE STEPS.

 After the 2nd time, remove the wet towels and place them aside.
 Pour some of the white vinegar onto the cloth and wipe the inside of the machine with it.
-There will be places some of the residue wasn’t reached like under the top rim of the washer, around the rim of the gaskets, (rubber looking things) and the inside top of the agitator (the thing in the middle that spins, if there is one).
-Run the washer on the hottest setting by itself one time to clean up any of the leftover white vinegar and baking soda.
+There will be places some of the residues weren’t reached, like under the top rim of the washer, around the rim of the gaskets (rubber-looking things), and the inside top of the agitator (the item in the middle that spins, if there is one).
+Run the washer on the hottest setting by itself to clean up any leftover white vinegar and baking soda.
 Then your machine is clean!
 You can now place the towels back in the washer using detergent and softener like normal.

-I found this works really well.
-It made my laundry even seem cleaner than normal after trying this.
-I was recommended doing it twice a year from a house cleaning company called Alpine Maids.
-I pick a weekend before two holidays, so I can recall when it’s due.
-Weekends before Thanksgiving and Memorial Day are mine, but however you remember it’s up to you.
+I found this works well.
+It made my laundry even seem cleaner than usual after trying this.
+I was recommended to do it twice a year by a house cleaning company.
+I pick a weekend before two holidays to recall when it’s due.
+Weekends before Thanksgiving and Memorial Day are mine, but you remember, it’s up to you.

-Hope this helps.
+I hope this helps.
 It’s less than 4 dollars a year.
 It can stretch the life of your washing machine.
-And the best news is both white vinegar and baking soda have little to no negative impact concerning the environment.
+And the best news is both white vinegar and baking soda have little to no negative impact on the environment.